 |172||Error||“AutopilotManager failed to set Autopilot profile as available.
 HRESULT=[error code].”
 This error is typically related to event ID 171.|

-In addition to the event log entries, the registry and ETW trace options described below also work with Windows 10 version 1803 and above.
+In addition to the event log entries, the registry and ETW trace options below work with Windows 10 version 1803 and above.

 Windows 10 version 1709 and above

-On Windows 10 version 1709 and above, information about the Autopilot profile settings are stored in the registry on the device after they are received from the Autopilot deployment service.
-These can be found at HKLM\SOFTWARE\Microsoft\Provisioning\Diagnostics\Autopilot.
+Autopilot profile settings received from the Autopilot deployment service are stored in the device's registry.
+This information can be found at HKLM\SOFTWARE\Microsoft\Provisioning\Diagnostics\Autopilot.
 Available registry entries include:

 Windows 10 semi-annual channel supported versions

-On devices running a supported version of Windows 10 semi-annual channel, ETW tracing can be used to capture detailed information from Autopilot and related components.
-The resulting ETW trace files can then be viewed using the Windows Performance Analyzer or similar tools.
-See the advanced troubleshooting blog for more information.
+On devices running a supported version of Windows 10 semi-annual channel, you can use ETW tracing to get detailed information from Autopilot and related components.
+The ETW trace files can be viewed using the Windows Performance Analyzer or similar tools.
+For more information, see the advanced troubleshooting blog.

 Troubleshooting Azure AD Join issues

 The most common issue joining a device to Azure AD is related to Azure AD permissions.
-Ensure the correct configuration is in place to allow users to join devices to Azure AD.
-Errors can also happen if the user has exceeded the number of devices that they are allowed to join, as configured in Azure AD.
+Make sure that the correct configuration is in place to allow users to join devices to Azure AD.
+Errors can also happen if the user exceeds the number of devices that they're allowed to join.
+This limit is configured in Azure AD.

-An Azure AD device is created upon import - it's important that this object is not deleted.
-It acts as Autopilot's anchor in AAD for group membership and targeting (including the profile) and can lead to join errors if it's deleted.
-Once this object has been deleted, to fix the issue, deleting and reimporting this autopilot hash will be necessary so it can recreate the associated object.
+An Azure AD device is created upon import.
+It's important this object isn't deleted.
+The object acts as Autopilot's anchor in Azure AD for group membership and targeting (including the profile).
+Deleting it may lead to join errors.
+If this object is deleted, you can fix the issue by deleting and reimporting this autopilot hash so it can recreate the associated object.